 Second, review whether a Penalty Abatement Request will reduce the penalties (without extending the statute).

 Fifth, seek advice whether Bankruptcy might be a better solution.
 Much of the IRS collection process mirrors Chapter 13 bankruptcy so it might be best to file.
+Use this Evaluator to see if you qualify!

 There are numerous other strategies and tactics against the IRS, depending on the process and your situation.
 It is best to review ALL your options with a tax attorney who represents your best interests.